-In order to budget effectively, you will need to consider the cost of living in Ireland, including utility bills as well as the cost of transport, socialising, and day-to-day costs, like grocery shopping.
+In order to budget effectively, you will need to consider the cost of living in Ireland, including utility bills, the cost of transport, socialising, and day-to-day costs like grocery shopping.
 Although Ireland is similar to the UK in cost, it will be beneficial for you to know what to expect, so that you can plan accordingly.
 Each year the Ireland Property Guide conducts a Cost of Living survey comparing the cost of life in the UK and Ireland.

-If you’re transferring finances to Ireland to pay utilities and for these day-to-day living costs, it’s important to manage the payments effectively to get the most from your savings.
+If you’re transferring finances to Ireland to pay utilities and to cover day-to-day living costs, it’s important to manage these transfers effectively.
 Contact Smart Currency Exchange today about how to secure the best rates and save yourself money today.

 If your plan is to let out your Irish property to generate some income, you will need to make sure you understand the legalities of doing so.

 Letting your property

-If your plan is to let out your Irish property to generate some income, you will need to make sure you understand the legalities of doing so.
-If you’ll be living in the UK whilst your Irish property is being rented, it might prove wise to employ the services of a property management company to manage its day-to-day running.
-These companies will help you find tenants, or holiday lettings, as well as taking care of cleaning, maintenance, gardening, welcoming guests and so on, which will make things much easier for you in the long run.
+If your plan is to let out your Irish property to generate an income, you will need to make sure you understand the legalities of doing so.
+If you’ll be living in the UK while your Irish property is being rented, it might prove wise to employ the services of a property management company to manage its day-to-day running.
+These companies will help you find tenants, or holiday lettings, and will take care of cleaning, maintenance, gardening, welcoming guests and so on, which will make things much easier for you in the long run.
 Before you can let out your property, you will need to have the right insurance in place.
 This means securing a specific policy for either letting it out to holidaymakers, or renting it to long-term tenants.